Prince William, Duke of Cumberland: North America

 In 1754, the simmering colonial rivalry between Britain and France over competing territorial claims in North America developed into war.
-France asserted its claim to Ohio Valley by building a network of powerful fortifications.
-The government ministry led by Newcastle initially proposed a limited military response in which a Highland regiment supported by colonial forces would drive the French from the Ohio Valley.
-Cumberland believed the plan was not decisive enough to protect British interests in North America and expanded the plan to include a four pronged assault against New France, with forces striking simultaneously at Duquesne, Crown Point, Niagara, and Beauséjour.
+France asserted its claim to the Ohio Valley by building a network of powerful fortifications.
+The government ministry led by Thomas Pelham-Holles, 1st Duke of Newcastle initially proposed a limited military response, in which a Highland regiment supported by colonial forces would drive the French from the Ohio Valley.
+Cumberland believed the plan was not decisive enough to protect British interests in North America and expanded the plan to include a four-pronged assault against New France, with forces striking simultaneously at Fort Duquesne, Fort Saint-Frédéric, Fort Niagara, and Fort Beauséjour.

 Cumberland proposed that only overwhelming force would defeat France in America, which was contradictory to Newcastle's own proposals and previous government strategies which advocated limited offensive operations.
-Further he proposed a role of commander in chief for forces in America, who would have the power to levy local troops and direct local strategy.
-A 3,500 strong mixed force of regulars, militia, and allied natives would be assembled and would cross the Virginia mountains and strike Duquesne, two regiments drawn from Ireland were given this task.
+Further, Cumberland proposed a role of commander-in-chief for forces in America, who would have the power to levy local troops and direct local strategy.
+A 3,500 strong mixed force of regulars, militia, and allied natives would be assembled.
+It would then cross the Virginia mountains and strike Duquesne.
+Two regiments drawn from Ireland were given this task.
 An officer who had impressed Cumberland on previous campaigns, Edward Braddock, was given command of all crown forces in America, to the surprise of many in the army as Braddock was relatively unknown.

 Newcastle approved the bolder plan, which met with limited success.
 In his role as army Commander-in-Chief, Cumberland advised on the conduct of the war in North America.
 He believed the war should be principally conducted by the colonies themselves and that regular troops should only play a supporting role.
-He was influential in the appointment of Loudoun, another favorite and an officer who had served in Cumberland's army during the Jacobite rebellion.
+He was influential in the appointment of John Campbell, 4th Earl of Loudoun, another favorite and an officer who had served in Cumberland's army during the Jacobite rebellion.
 Cumberland advised Loudoun to expose his officers and soldiers to scouting expeditions, so that they might "learn to beat the woods".
-Cumberland approved the plan to develop light infantry in the British army.
+Cumberland approved the plan to develop light infantry in the British Army.